 On January 22, 2016, the Company entered into a note purchase agreement (the "NPA") with, and issued an 8.00% Convertible Senior Secured Note in the principal amount of \$3,000 (the "Convertible Note") to, the Lender.
 Pursuant to the terms of the NPA, on the date thereof, the Company issued the Convertible Note to the Lender and, as consideration therefor, the Lender paid the Company in cash the full principal amount of the Convertible Note.
-The Company incurred expenses of approximately \$228 in connection with the Convertible Note issuance and was recorded as a debt discount.
+The Company incurred expenses of approximately \$228 in connection with the Convertible Note and was recorded as a debt discount.
 The debt discount is being amortized as interest expense over the term of the debt using the interest method.

 Pursuant to the terms of the Convertible Note, the Company is obligated to pay interest on the principal amount of the Convertible Note monthly in cash at a fixed per-annum rate of 8.00%, and the Company is obligated to repay the full principal amount of the Convertible Note in cash on May 11, 2021.
 The Company is permitted to redeem the Convertible Note prior to its maturity at any time on or after March 1, 2018 for cash purchase prices equal to 109% - 105% of the outstanding principal amount of the Convertible Note, depending on the date of redemption.
 The Convertible Note was initially convertible by the holder at any time into shares of the Company's common stock at an effective conversion price of approximately \$5.90 and subject to anti-dilution adjustment upon the Company's first equity financing while the Convertible Note is outstanding in which it receives gross proceeds of at least \$3,000, if such equity financing is completed at a per share price that is less than the conversion rate of the Convertible Note, and also subject to adjustment upon stock combinations or splits, certain recapitalizations, stock or cash dividends or other distributions of property or equity rights.
-Additionally, in the event of certain change of control events affecting the Company may be required, at the option of the Lender, to repurchase the Convertible Note in cash for the greater of 105% of the outstanding principal amount of the Convertible Note or the value of the shares of common stock issuable upon conversion of the Convertible Note.
-The fair value of the embedded conversion feature was \$2,322 and was recorded as a debt discount, decreasing notes payable and increasing derivative liability (see Note 10).
+Additionally, in the event of certain change of control events affecting the Company, the Company may be required, at the option of the Lender, to repurchase the Convertible Note in cash for the greater of 105% of the outstanding principal amount of the Convertible Note or the value of the shares of common stock issuable upon conversion of the Convertible Note.
+The relative fair value of the conversion feature was \$2,322 and was recorded as a debt discount, decreasing notes payable and increasing additional paid-in capital on the accompanying condensed consolidated balance sheet (see also Note 10).
 The debt discount is being amortized to interest expense over the term of the debt using the interest method.
-For the three months ended March 31, 2016, debt discount amortization related to the Convertible Note was \$154.
+For the three and six months ended June 30, 2016, debt discount amortization related to the Convertible Note was \$155 and \$309